merely-useful/r-rse/course-design.md

 - Preparing for package release
     - Check builds on other systems (with rhub)
+        - Etiquette for using (mostly free) servers and external build systems like GitHub Actions and rhub (e.g. don't overuse them)
     - Running local CRAN checks
     - Managing your versions, git tagging